West Hollywood Halloween Carnaval 2015

 What actually happens during the event?

-To be clear, it’s not a parade and shouldn’t be confused with LA Pride.
+To be clear, the Carnaval is not a parade and shouldn’t be confused with LA Pride.
 You can, however, admire the handiwork of thousands of incredible costumes streaming along the closed streets.
-You’ll also find multiple stages on the official route with DJs, musical performances, shows and contests.
-Check out the map below.
+You’ll also find a stage at the intersection of Santa Monica Boulevard and North San Vicente Boulevard with a live DJ set, musical performances, shows and contests, plus food trucks around the stage.